pastagang/pastagang/paper/readme.md

 There were certainly people who knew the environment better, but it never felt like a group of specialists with secret knowledge.

 In my first jam, I was admittedly hesitant.
-I avoided contributing any melodies or rhythms, instead opting for barely-audible textures.
+I avoided contributing any melodies or rhythms, instead opting for barely audible textures.
 After a while I thought the textures sounded good, so I increased the gain and added more variation.
 Then I got really confident and added a guitar sound.
-"Oh no!" — it sound terrible!
+"Oh no!" — it sounds terrible!
 Immediately, some friendly cursors floated over to my pane and helped me make it better.
 Someone can hand me an instrument, shout "G" and I will freeze.
 In Flok, someone said "E Dorian", I could see where it should be typed and then I could listen passively to the results of their wise suggestion.